LiorMish/sqe-hw3/Cucumber/README.md

-# Testing Mםםגךק using Cucumber
+# Testing Moodle using Cucumber
 This directory contains the cucumber files for testing the Moodle module of the Moodle application.

 ## Running the tests